Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 ### Adapter Properties

-These are the additional optional configurations, unique to Snowflake, that can be supplied nested under `adapter_properties` to add in more configurability.
+These are the additional optional configurations, unique to Snowflake, that can be supplied and nested under `adapter_properties` to add in more configurability.

 | Field                         | Accepted values                                                            |
 |------------------|-----------------------------------------------------------------------------------------|